Aurelien-Gg/Cryo-pip/IMOD_preprocessing/READme.md

 How to use IMOD commands on cluster:

-1. Add IMOD singularity path to the end of your bashrc (this only needs to be done once)
+1. Add IMOD singularity path to the end of your bashrc file (this only needs to be done once)

 Type: `nano ~/.bashrc`